darrenaustin/euler-clojure/README.md

     user> (euler 42)

+## TODO list
+* Migrate to 1.3
+* Clean up numeric.clj
+* Clean up :use clauses to only specify exactly what is being used in each file
+* Solve the rest of the problems :)

 ## Problems to migrate from Ruby project

 I originally started with Project Euler as a way to learn Ruby.
 I